 You need a weight-bearing hip belt to take the load off your shoulders.
 When fitted correctly, a hip belt’s magic is evident: you’ll feel 80% of your bag’s weight move down to your hips.

 Suddenly, you’ll stand straighter and feel lighter, ready for any adventure.
 Oh, and no painful knots in tight shoulders and neck.
-(Unless you’re a glutton for punishment, and in that case, do what you will.)

 The Outbreaker has a proper hip belt to transfer your backpack’s weight from your shoulders to your powerful hips to carry the burden.